 - Funds may be used in the following categories:

-- Contracts for programs/trainers/tutors/assistive services (examples: to teach English to non-native speakers; to provide workforce development support; to provide sign-language interpretive services at public programs; for staff to learn Spanish or sign-language; for staff to develop Equity, Diversity, and Inclusion competencies to support target populations)
+- Contracts for programs/trainers/tutors/assistive services (examples: to teach English as a New Language (ENL) learners; to provide workforce development support; to provide sign-language interpretive services at public programs; for staff to learn Spanish or sign-language; for staff to develop Equity, Diversity, and Inclusion competencies to support target populations)

 - Library personnel costs to support improved library service to outreach target groups